 The Inspector-General of Taxation has two distinct roles.
 As the public office holder he reports, and is accountable to, the Assistant Treasurer and Minister for Competition Policy and Consumer Affairs, as well, the Treasurer for meeting his statutory role.
 As the Chief Executive Officer of the Office of the Inspector-General (the agency), the Inspector-General is responsible for the operation and performance of the operation of his Office.

 The corporate governance practices of the Office of the Inspector-General are designed to take into account that the agency is quite small and that it is inextricably linked with the governance processes of the Treasury.
 This is as a result of the service level agreement entered into by the two agencies.
 The Inspector-General as Chief Executive Officer and the Deputy Inspector-General as the Chief Financial Officer together act as the agency Executive.
 They have developed a full range of governance policies and procedures appropriate to the situation of the agency comprising only six or seven people in a single office location, performing a function of conducting reviews and reporting exclusively to Government.

 Pursuant to section 46 of the Financial Management and Accountability Act 1997, the Inspector-General continues to maintain an Audit Committee with an independent chair.
-The Audit Committee met three times during 2006-07.
+The Audit Committee met twice during 2007-08.

 Corporate planning and reporting